UNIFI-Wind-Energy/UNICO/README.md

-# UNIversity of Floarence Research COntroller (UNICO)
+# UNIversity of Florence Research COntroller (UNICO)

-Research controller for stall-regulated wind turbines developed by the University of Flotence (Italy).
+Research controller for stall-regulated wind turbines developed by the University of Florence (Italy).

 Contents of this repository: